Changing the Due Dates of Your Bills: Is It Possible?

 Aligning Better with Paydays

-If your bill dates are not aligned well with your paydays, you may find that you don’t always have enough money to cover your bills when they are due.
+If your bill dates are not aligned well with your paydays, you may find that you don’t always have enough money in your checking account to cover your bills when they are due.
 If you struggle with spending and budgeting, it could be helpful to schedule bills shortly after a payday.
-That way you can’t accidentally overspend money that should be earmarked for bills later that month.
-Scheduling your bill paying like this might help you be more responsible, spending more wisely and paying on time.
+That way you won’t accidentally spend money that was earmarked for bills later that month.
+Scheduling your bill paying like this might help you better manage your money and make your bill payment on time.

 Recommended: How Much of Your Paycheck Should You Save?